fossas/fossa-cli/docs/references/subcommands/analyze.md

 `fossa-cli` skips analysis, if and only if

-- (a) Target is excluded via fossa configuration file (this filtering is referred to as "exclusion filters")
+- (a) Target is excluded via fossa configuration file (this filtering is referred to as "exclusion filters").
-- (b) Target is skipped because its `fossa-cli` considers target to be not part of production (this filtering is referred to as "production path filtering")
+- (b) Target is skipped because the `fossa-cli` does not consider the target to be a production target (this filtering is referred to as "production path filtering").

 `fossa-cli` skips any target per (b), if the target is found within the following directories: